stas-sultanov/azure-monitor-telemetry/readme.md

     - Use [dotNet analyzers][dot_net_analyzers] with analysis level **latest-all**.
     - Ensure that all public members are documented.

-By following these strict quality measures, this library guarantees a reliable and efficient telemetry tracking solution that can be trusted by businesses of any size and type.
+These strict quality controls ensure a reliable, efficient telemetry solution suitable for businesses of any size.

 ## Why This Library?

-Any qualified engineer will naturally ask: why use this library if Microsoft provides an official one?
+It's fair to ask: why use this library when Microsoft already provides an official SDK?

 There are several compelling reasons why the author chose to invest time and effort into creating this library: